Gemini CLI — Getting Started (Enterprise)

-Gemini CLI is Google's free terminal-based AI coding agent with a 1M+ token context window.
+Gemini CLI is Google's enterprise terminal-based AI coding agent for Vertex AI customers, with a 1M+ token context window.
 It runs the Gemini 2.5 Pro model, integrates with Google's ecosystem (Drive, Gmail, Calendar), and supports sandboxed execution for safer autonomous coding.
+Note that Gemini CLI has been deprecated for individual consumers in favor of Google Antigravity.

 npm install -g @google/gemini-cli